Food and Nutrition

 GrowNYC ‘s farmers markets are available at two campus locations, offering fresh, healthy, and local food to the Columbia community.

 Join a direct-to-consumer year-round, CSA-modeled, flexible subscription-based farmshare supporting small and mid-sized farms.
 Each week you will receive 6-7 types of seasonal produce (fruits, vegetables, herbs) and the option to add on items (dairy, hummus, and kombucha) for just $25.
 Each Share always comes with at least one fruit and one green.
-Pick-up sites are in Morningside Heights and *Washington Heights (*monthly pick-ups only and no add on items).
+Weekly pick-up is available in Morningside Heights.

 Find a number of Columbia Dining resources including a Healthy Eating Guide and tools to help you eat healthier both on and off campus.

 Wellness Coaching is a healthy lifestyle program available to Columbia University medical plan participants and dependents at no additional cost.
-Work with a wellness coach telephonically with additional web-based support to help you eat better, move more, and lose weight.
+Work with a virtual wellness coach to help you eat better, move more, and lose weight.

 Columbia University employees and dependents covered under the university’s medical plan may be eligible for coverage for nutrition counseling with a Registered Dietitian.